 Pursuing Silver King on Costa Rican Rivers

 The eastern Caribbean side of Costa Rica is renowned for its year-round tarpon fishery.
 Both resident and migratory tarpon cling to the coast due to the abundance of freshwater rivers that feed the Caribbean Sea.
 These free-flowing rivers are fed by the mountainous rainforests of central Costa Rica.
 For anglers seeking a unique blend of culture within the small community of Barra del Colorado this is a reasonably priced, fishing focused operation.
 Out of all the coastal Costa Rica tarpon lodges, Tourette Tarpon Camp has recently evolved into one of the most fly friendly operations, but the guides know conventional angling methods as well.
 You give back to and are involved with the community when booking this establishment, as it is locally owned and operated.
-You will find the basic accommodations comfortable and accommodating.
+You will find the basic accommodations comfortable and attentive.

 Overlooking the airstrip and village, a locally owned guest house offers basic rooms with private bathrooms, AC, fans, and plenty of space for your gear.
 All six rooms are double occupancy with one full sized bed and one twin and private bathrooms with hot water.
 The open-air dining area provides a comfortable place to rig your gear and socialize after fishing.
 The adjacent rarely used airstrip doubles as “Main Street” for the village.
-Evening soccer games and community kids give you a front row seat to life in this tight-knit town a stone’s throw from the banks of the Rio Colorado.
+Evening soccer games with community kids give you a front row seat to life in this tight-knit town a stone’s throw from the banks of the Rio Colorado.